Which Option Is Best For Your Situation?

 What If I’m Not Ready to be Fully Separated?

 If you and your spouse are considering separation but are a bit apprehensive about what you should do, you can try a trial separation in which you and your spouse live apart and take the time to reevaluate your marriage and come up with terms of a separation agreement that will eventually be negotiated.

-Speak With Your Tennessee Family Law Attorney
+Speak With Your Tennessee Attorney

-If you are unsure about whether divorce or legal separation is right for you, it’s important to consult with a family law attorney who can help you understand your options and guide you on what the best course of action is.
+If you are unsure about whether divorce or legal separation is right for you, it’s important to consult with an attorney who can help you understand your options and guide you on what the best course of action is.
 At Puryear, Newman & Morton, PLLC, we know how big of a decision it is to end your marriage relationship and begin a new chapter of your life.
 Know that you are not alone; we are here to help you throughout each step of the way.